Thomascountz/thomascountz/_posts/2020-08-30-types-of-notetaking.md

 ---
-title: Types of Notetaking
-author: Thomas Countz
 layout: post
+title: "Types of Notetaking"
-tags: ["process"]
+tags: [process]
 ---
 Earlier this week, my pair and I struck upon something interesting, and I stopped to take notes.

 > Every time I see you taking notes, you're using a new method!